Child Support Attorney in Orlando

 Florida law maintains that both parents are legally responsible for supporting their children until they turn 18 or graduate from high school (if they turn 18 before graduating).
 However, some exceptions exist.
 For example, if a child has a disability, parents could be obligated to provide support beyond 18.

-The state's courts can order one or both parents to pay support to the parent or guardian who has custody of a child.
+The state's courts can order one or both parents to pay support to the parent or guardian who has custody of a child

-Determining Child Support
+Determining Child Support in Orlando

 Florida courts follow specific guidelines when calculating child support.
 These guidelines account for several factors, including: